 1252 - Franciscan William of Rubruck began his journey to the Mongols.

 1266 - Mongol leader Khan sent Marco Polo's father and uncle, Niccolo and Matteo Polo,

 back to Europe with a request to the Pope to send 100 Christian missionaries (only two

-1276 - Ramon Llull opened training center to send missionaries to North Africa
+1276 - Ramon Llull opened a training center to send missionaries to North Africa.

 1321 - Jordanus, a Dominican monk, arrived in India as the first resident Roman Catholic

-1323 - Franciscans made contacts on Sumatra, Java, and Borneo
+1323 - Franciscans made contacts in Sumatra, Java, and Borneo.

 1326 - Changatid Khan Ilchigedai granted permission for a church to be built in Samarkand,

-1329 - Nicea falls to Muslim Ottoman Turks
+1329 - Nicea fell to Muslim Ottoman Turks.

 1368 - Collapse of the Franciscan mission in China when the Ming Dynasty abolished